 - Referral to other local services for collateral help.

-- Financial support eg free prescriptions and low visual aids, railcard and other travel concessions, free postage on 'articles for the blind', car park blue badge, reduction in TV license fee (50%), free loan of radio etc.
+- Financial support eg free prescriptions and low visual aids, railcard and other travel concessions, free postage on 'articles for the blind', car park blue badge, reduction in TV licence fee (50%), free loan of radio, etc.

 There is surprisingly little evidence to suggest that visual impairment alone causes accidents.
 However, there is an onus on the patient to contact the DVLA should there be any significant change in the patient's vision and document your instruction to the patient to do so.
 Failure for a driver to reach the standards set out below results is a criminal offence with a penalty of up to £1000.